joao-vitor-machado/Java-CRUD-using-swingGUI/README.md

 </div>

 After all the Backend implementation I realized that the frontend had space for some improvements so I decided to create a new interface myself which would better fit the flow that the provided use cases were following.

+You can read the use cases in the readme folder in this repository